TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 ## Join the developer team
 * Help rid NewPipe of bugs by sending an e-mail saying you want to join to <a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a> that says what you want to help with.
-You will get further instructions.
 You may be asked to register at our [Sentry](https://sentry.schabi.org) instance.

 ## Translation